Theories of Language

 - Repeat these steps over time, when encountering the item again in other contexts”.

-We’re not told what “an item” of language is, though there must be tens of thousands of them, or how they all get learned in this 6-step process.
+We’re not told what “an item” of language is, though there must be tens or even hundreds of thousands of them, or how they all get learned in this 6-step process.

-13. Translation into the L1 is regarded as the best way of dealing with meaning.
+14. Translation into the L1 is regarded as the best way of dealing with meaning.
 Compare this to an approach that sees the negotiation of meaning as a key aspect of language teaching so the lesson is conducted mainly in the L2.
-This is only to say that while using the L1 can be helpful, it should be done sparingly.
+This is only to suggest that while using the L1 can be helpful, it should be done sparingly.

 “implicit and explicit learning, memory and knowledge are separate processes and systems, their end products stored in different areas of the brain” (Long, 2015, p.
 44).